Israeli airstrikes kill 6, level large family home in Gaza

-GAZA CITY, Gaza Strip (AP) — Israeli airstrikes killed at least six people across the Gaza Strip and destroyed the home of a large extended family early on Wednesday.
-The military said it widened its strikes on militant targets to the south amid continuing rocket fire from the Hamas-ruled territory.
+GAZA CITY, Gaza Strip (AP) — Israeli airstrikes killed at least six people across the Gaza Strip and destroyed the home of an extended family early Wednesday.
+Despite growing international pressure for a cease-fire, the military said it widened its strikes on militant targets in the Palestinian territory’s south to blunt continuing rocket fire from Hamas.

-Residents surveyed the piles of bricks, concrete and other debris that had once been the home of 40 members of al-Astal family.
-They said a warning missile struck the building in the southern town of Khan Younis five minutes before the airstrike, allowing everyone to escape.
+Residents surveyed the piles of bricks, concrete and other debris that had once been the home of 40 members of al-Astal family in the southern Gaza town of Khan Younis.
+They said a warning missile struck the building five minutes before the airstrike, allowing everyone to escape.

+Ahmed al-Astal, a university professor, described a scene of panic before the airstrike hit, with men, women and children racing out of the building.
+Some of the women didn’t even have time to cover their hair with Muslim headscarves, he said.

+“We had just gotten down to the street, breathless, when the devastating bombardment came,” he said.
+“They left nothing but destruction, the children’s cries filling the street. … This is happening, and there is no one to help us.
+We ask God to help us.”

-The Israeli military said it struck militant targets around the towns of Khan Younis and Rafah, with 52 aircraft hitting 40 underground targets over a period of 25 minutes.
+The Israeli military said it struck a militant tunnel network around the towns of Khan Younis and Rafah, with 52 aircraft hitting 40 underground targets.
 Gaza’s Health Ministry said a woman was killed and eight people were wounded in those strikes.

 Hamas-run Al-Aqsa radio said one of its reporters was killed in an airstrike in Gaza City.
-Doctors at the Shifa hospital said his was among five bodies brought in early Wednesday.
-The fatalities included two people killed when warning missiles crashed into their apartment.
+Among the six killed Wednesday were also two people who died when warning missiles crashed into their apartment.

 The latest strikes came as diplomatic efforts aimed at a cease-fire gathered strength and Gaza’s infrastructure, already weakened by a 14-year blockade, rapidly deteriorated.
-The Palestinian territory is ruled by Hamas, an Islamic militant group.
+Medical supplies, water and fuel for electricity are running low in territory, on which Israel and Egypt imposed the blockade after the Islamic militant group Hamas seized power in 2007.

-U.S. officials said the Biden administration was privately encouraging Israel to wind down its bombardment of Gaza.
-Egyptian negotiators also were working to halt the fighting, and while they have not made progress with Israel, they were optimistic international pressure would force it to the table, according to an Egyptian diplomat who spoke on condition of anonymity because he was discussing diplomatic efforts.
+The Biden administration was privately encouraging Israel to wind down its bombardment of Gaza.
+Egyptian negotiators also were working to halt the fighting, and while they have not made progress with Israel, they were optimistic international pressure would force it to the table.
+Officials discussed the sensitive diplomacy on condition of anonymity.

+But it was still unclear if or how soon those efforts would yield results.
+Prime Minister Benjamin Netanyahu said Israel hopes to restore quiet “quickly” but did not exclude the possibility of further escalation.

+“You can either conquer them, and that’s always an open possibility, or you can deter them,” he told foreign ambassadors.
+“We are engaged right now in forceful deterrence, but I have to say, we don’t rule out anything.”

+Military officials, meanwhile, said a mysterious explosion that killed eight members of a Palestinian family on the first day of the fighting was caused by a misfired rocket from Gaza.
+“This wasn’t an Israeli attack,” said Lt.
+Col. Jonathan Conricus, a military spokesman.

-The fighting began May 10 when Hamas fired long-range rockets toward Jerusalem in support of Palestinian protests against Israel’s heavy-handed policing of the Al-Aqsa Mosque compound, a flashpoint site sacred to Jews and Muslims, and the threatened eviction of dozens of Palestinian families by Jewish settlers.
+The fighting began May 10 when Hamas fired long-range rockets toward Jerusalem after days of clashes between Palestinian protesters and Israeli police at the Al-Aqsa Mosque compound, a flashpoint site sacred to Jews and Muslims.
+Heavy-handed police tactics at the compound and the threatened eviction of dozens of Palestinian families by Jewish settlers had inflamed tensions.

-At least 219 Palestinians have been killed in airstrikes, including 63 children and 36 women, with 1,530 people wounded, according to the Gaza Health Ministry, which does not break the numbers down into fighters and civilians.
+At least 219 Palestinians have been killed in the current fighting, including 63 children and 36 women, with 1,530 people wounded, according to the Gaza Health Ministry, which does not break the numbers down into fighters and civilians.
 Hamas and Islamic Jihad say at least 20 of their fighters have been killed, while Israel says the number is at least 130.

-Twelve people in Israel, including a 5-year-old boy, have been killed in rocket attacks so far.
-A rocket attack on Tuesday near Gaza killed two Thai workers and wounded another seven.
-The Israeli military said rockets also were fired at the Erez pedestrian crossing and at the Kerem Shalom crossing, where humanitarian aid was being brought into Gaza, forcing both to close.
-It said a soldier was slightly wounded at Erez.
+Some 58,000 Palestinians have fled their homes.

+Twelve people in Israel, including a 5-year-old boy and a soldier, have been killed.

-The Israeli military has launched hundreds of airstrikes it says are targeting Hamas’ militant infrastructure, while Palestinian militants have fired more than 3,700 rockets at Israel, with some 550 falling short.
-Israel says its air defenses have a 90% interception rate.
+The Israeli military has launched hundreds of airstrikes it says are targeting Hamas’ militant infrastructure, while Palestinian militants have fired more than 3,700 rockets at Israel, with hundreds falling short and most of the rest intercepted.
+The rockets have reached a number of Israeli cities, including Tel Aviv, and have brought life to a standstill in areas near Gaza.

-Medical supplies, fuel and water are running low in Gaza, which is home to more than 2 million Palestinians and has been under an Israeli-Egyptian blockade since Hamas seized power from rival Palestinian forces in 2007.
-Some 47,000 Palestinians have fled their homes.

 Israeli attacks have damaged at least 18 hospitals and clinics and destroyed one health facility, the World Health Organization said.
 Nearly half of all essential drugs have run out.

 The Gaza Health Ministry said it had salvaged coronavirus vaccines after shrapnel from an Israeli airstrike damaged the territory’s only testing facility, which also administered hundreds of vaccines.
-The medical operation was relocated to another clinic.
+The operations were relocated to another clinic.

-The WHO said the bombing of key roads, including those leading to the main Shifa Hospital, has hindered ambulances and supply vehicles in Gaza, which was already struggling to cope with a coronavirus outbreak.
+Dr. Majdi Dhair, head of preventive medicine at the ministry, said the territory was already struggling to recover from a coronavirus wave that hit in February, with more than 4,200 active cases.
+At least 986 people have died from COVID-19 in Gaza, which only has enough supplies to vaccinate some 55,000 people out of a population of 2 million.

 Among the buildings leveled by Israeli airstrikes was one housing The Associated Press’ Gaza office and those of other media outlets.